Locust Horde

 Boomers

 Boomers are the juggernauts of the Locust Horde.
 They look like an oversized grub carrying a rocket launcher.
-Boomers have a ton of health, taking around three headshots with the Longshot or an entire magazine to the head with a Lancer.
+Boomers have a ton of health, taking around three headshots with the Longshot Sniper Rifle or an entire magazine to the head with a Lancer.
 Boomers also have a very powerful melee attack, to keep those who would tag them with a grenade at bay.
 Boomers do have a weakness though; they are incredibly slow.
-They can barely walk giving you plenty of time to take them out before the reach a range where you can't dodge their Boomshot.
-They also will say "Boom!" right before they fire so you have an indication of when they will shoot.
-The second Gears of War game has different variations of the Boomer, each wielding melee weapons that will kill the player in one hit.
-One of these variations also has a Boomshield.
+They can barely run giving you plenty of time to take them out before you reach a range where you can't dodge their Boomshot.
+They also say "Boom!" before each shot, giving the player some indication before they get gibbed.

-In Gears of War 2 there are new units similar to the Boomer called Grinders, Butchers and Maulers.
-Butchers wield large cleavers, the Grinders wield Mulcher gatling guns and shout "Grind!" before unleashing their gatling guns into you.
-Some variants of the Grinder will wield flamethrowers, the Maulers wield explosive flails and shields.
+In Gears of War 2 there are new units similar to the Boomer called Grinders, Butchers, and Maulers.
+Butchers wield large cleavers, the Grinders wield Mulcher gatling guns and shout "Grind!" before unleashing a barrage of bullets, and Maulers wield explosive flails and carry a Boomshield, which they hide behind for cover while slowly edging up to the player.

 Theron Guard